Kimball International: Kimball Piano and Organ

 Kimball was involved in making player pianos, the first effort being an automatic mechanism in 1901.
-As well, from 1915 to 1925, Kimball produced a popular line of phonographs.
+As well, from 1916 to 1929, Kimball produced an attractive line of cabinet phonographs.
+The company built a new building, the Kimball Building, in 1916.
+It is now the Lewis Center at DePaul University.

 During World War II, Kimball produced aircraft parts for major military airplane manufacturers such as Boeing, Douglas and Lockheed.
 After the war, piano production resumed but a series of poor financial decisions by W.W.
 Kimball Jr led the company into decline.
 In the mid-1950s, Kimball built a luxurious new factory in the Chicago suburb of Melrose Park, Illinois, but the factory's high costs, its poor performance, and flagging sales brought the company into grave financial crisis.
 Kimball had slipped from being the world's largest piano maker to the seventh largest, and it was nearly insolvent.

 In 1959, the W.W.
-Kimball Company was purchased from the last remaining Kimball family heir by Mr. Arnold F. Habig, becoming a wholly owned subsidiary of The Jasper Corporation which began operations in 1950 and founded by Mr. Arnold F. Habig.
+Kimball Company was purchased from the last remaining Kimball family heir by Arnold Habig, becoming a wholly owned subsidiary of The Jasper Corporation which began operations in 1950 and founded by Mr. Arnold F. Habig.
 The combined company was later renamed Kimball International.

 Piano production was relocated to the small, southern Indiana town of West Baden, Indiana, where the company was rejuvenated and once again began to grow.
 Ten years after the purchase, Kimball was once again the world's largest piano company.